 Students are eligible for a credit recovery course if they have previously taken and failed an initial credit course.
-Students must have obtained a grade of 45 or higher in the initial course or higher in the initial credit course or the student is not eligible for credit recovery and must retake the full course to receive credit.
+Students must have obtained a grade between 50 and 59 in the initial credit course or the student is not eligible for credit recovery and must retake the full course to receive credit.
 Students who have already received credit for a course are ineligible to participate in credit recovery to improve their final grade.